mfisher87/presentation-nasa-openscapes-team-culture/slides.md

     Introduce self.
 E.g. (scroll down):

-    * I'm not going to screen share the slides, but please follow along by clicking the link to the slides in the notes.
-While you're doing that, I'll introduce myself.
+    * I'm not going to screen share the slides, but please follow along by clicking the link to the slides in the notes & chat.
+The slides include links and references that you'll be able to follow.
+    * While you're clicking that link, I'll introduce myself.
     * Research software engineer
     * NASA Openscapes Mentor team member since mid-late 2023
     * Excited about psychological safety because I've experienced both safe and unsafe